Local Expert Guest

 - Travel Tools

-written by: Sue Bryan, Phin Communications
+written by: Sue Bryan, Jacksonville University Student

 One important moment in Jacksonville's history is the Civil Rights Movement during the 1950s and '60s.
 The city has stories to tell of inspirational leaders and significant locations.
 For example, just south of Jacksonville is Butler Beach.
 Frank B. Butler, an African-American businessman, opened the beach in response to beach segregation laws.
 The beach launched other African-American owned businesses and a tourist industry.